 While repetition does work, it also gets boring and screws up your desire to practice.
 Programs that provide variety instead of repetition will work better for you.
 Use those tools to optimize your experience and get the best value for your time and effort.

-Flowkey can work for virtually everyone, even advanced and pro pianists.
-Furthermore, with its colored visuals and flexible learning and playing speeds, you can use the beginner’s level to start your child on the piano, too.
-Flowkey may even help you and your child learn together.
+Pianoforall can work for virtually everyone, even advanced and pro pianists.
+Furthermore, with its colored visuals and flexible learning and playing speeds, you can vary your training regiment with the program based on your actual skill on Piano.